J0JIng/J0JIng/README.md

 ### Hi there 👋

+💬 I'm a undergraduate at NTU, passionate in learning more about AI!

 <!--
 **J0JIng/J0JIng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.